GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-68/index.md

 If your site meets the
 [add to home screen criteria](https://developers.google.com/web/fundamentals/app-install-banners/#criteria), Chrome will no longer show the add to home screen banner.
-Instead, you’re in control over when and how to prompt the user.
+Instead, you're in control over when and how to prompt the user.

 To prompt the user, listen for the `beforeinstallprompt` event, then, save